10 Proven Steps to LinkedIn Ads Success in 2023

 There are two main points to consider when building creative for each of your audience segments:

-When apparel brand 686 came to us looking for help meeting their ecommerce sales and marketing ROI goals, we created optimized paid search and remarketing campaigns (including on Facebook) to help them stand out and better connect with their target audience.
-As a result, 686’s year-over-year SEM revenue increased by a whopping 562% with a profitable return on ad spend.
-Here’s how we did it.
+For example, when apparel brand 686 came to us looking for help meeting their ecommerce sales and marketing ROI goals, we created optimized paid search and remarketing campaigns (including on Facebook) to help them stand out and better connect with their target audience.

 The steps to creating a custom audience on Facebook are relatively simple, but let’s get a few reminders out of the way first.